 Marjoram Essential Oil

-Marjoram is well-known kitchen herb that has an earthy, yet robust flavor.
+Marjoram is a well-known kitchen herb that has an earthy, yet robust flavor.
 However, one of its earliest and more interesting accounts is that the Greek goddess of love, Aphrodite, grew it in her garden.
-Consequently it was commonly used in love potions.
+Consequently, it was commonly used in love potions.

 Practical Benefits and Uses